A police check or criminal history check is a criminal history search. The two most common types of police check in Queensland are the following:

 A Queensland Criminal History Check provides you with a list of convictions from prosecutions by the Queensland Police Service.
 It does not include convictions in other states or territories or federal convictions.
 You can obtain a Queensland Criminal History Check from your local police station at a fee of $57.25 (at the time of writing).

 National Criminal History Check

 A National Criminal History Check is a comprehensive police check and is most often sought for employment purposes or obtaining a visa for both Australia and overseas.
-A National Criminal History Check is obtained through the Australian Federal Police online and the fee is $42 for a name check, $139 for a fingerprint check that is taken and processed by the AFP, and $99 for a fingerprint check when the fingerprint samples are supplied (at the time of writing, credit card charges may apply).
+A National Criminal History Check is obtained through the Australian Federal Police online application and the fee is $42 for a name check, $139 for a fingerprint check that is taken and processed by the AFP, and $99 for a fingerprint check when the fingerprint samples are supplied (at the time of writing, credit card charges may apply).

 - Name only search: In this check, your name is checked against every state, territory and federal database for prior offences.
 When applying for employment, if a police check is required, it is usually a name only search.
 You can also apply for a National Criminal History check at your local Queensland police station but additional charges may apply.
-It can take two to four weeks to process your application before you receive the National Police Certificate in the mail.
+It can take two to four weeks to process your application form before you receive the National Police Certificate in the mail.